-In addition, fortune-tellers can give you some predictions based on your lunar hour and date of birth.
-The people born in the same year but have a different date of birth still own a different destiny.
+In addition, fortune-tellers can give predictions based on your lunar hour and date of birth.
+The people born in the same year but have different dates of birth still have a different destiny.

-First, your age is calculated based on the lunar birth year (can be one year earlier than the solar year if your birth month is January or February).
+First, your age is calculated based on the lunar birth year (it can be one year earlier than the solar year if your birth month is January or February).

-To explain this, in relation to mankind’s age, ancient Vietnamese society used Can – Chi (Heavenly Stems – Earthly Branches) to name the years.
+To explain this, concerning mankind’s age, ancient Vietnamese society used Can – Chi (Heavenly Stems – Earthly Branches) to name the years.
 The year 1985, for instance, is At Suu (At Ox) year.

-The system of Heavenly Stems includes 10 elements: Canh, Tan, Nham, Quy, Giap, At, Binh, Dinh, Mau, Ky.
+The system of Heavenly Stems includes ten elements: Canh, Tan, Nham, Quy, Giap, At, Binh, Dinh, Mau, Ky.
 The Earthly Branches are also the 12 Zodiac animals: Rat, Ox, Tiger, Cat, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
-They are combined into a cycle called the Sexagenary cycle which includes 60 years.
+They are combined into the Sexagenary cycle, which includes 60 years.

-The Vietnamese zodiac has played an important part in Vietnamese astrology and folk religion.
+The Vietnamese zodiac has been important in Vietnamese astrology and folk religion.
 The 12 animals in the Zodiac represent Vietnamese people’s different characteristics and qualities.
 If you are interested in the 12 zodiac signs in Vietnam, you can buy some related gifts, such as custom patches with their patterns.
-For more information on Vietnamese Zodiac or other questions, don’t hesitate to comment and ask us!
+For more information on the Vietnamese Zodiac or other questions, don’t hesitate to ask us!